m3g/ComplexMixtures.jl/docs/src/options.md

 `binstep`: Real, length of the bin step of the histograms, default = 0.02 Angstroms.

+`bulk_range`: This parameter defines the range of distances from the solute that will be considered as the `bulk` region of the solution.
+The density of the bulk solution is estimated by counting the number of molecules of the solvent in this region, and by performing a numerical integration of its volume.
+Set this range to a region of the solution where the MDDF is converged to 1 for practical purposes.
+Tuning this parameter is crucial for a proper convergence of the MDDFs and KB integrals.

+!!! compat
+    The `bulk_range` option was introduced in version 2.1.0.

+## Lower level options

+These will probably never be set by the user, unless if dealing with some special system (large very large, or very low density system).

 `dbulk`: Real, distance from which the solution is to be considered as a bulk solution, that is, where the presence of the solute does not affect the structure of the solution anymore.
-This parameter is important in particular for systems with a single solute molecule (a protein, for example), where the density of the solvent in the box is not the bulk density of the solvent, which must be computed independently.
-Default:
-10 Angstroms.
+By default, all molecules at distances greater than 10.0 Angstroms are considered bulk molecules.
+However, the definition of `bulk_range` is highly encouraged.

 `cutoff`: Real, the maximum distance to be considered in the construction of histograms.
 Default: 10 Angstroms.

 `usecutoff`: `true/false`: If true, the cutoff distance might be different from `dbulk` and the density of the solvent in bulk will be estimated from the density within `dbulk` and `cutoff`.
 If `false`, the density of the solvent is estimated from the density outside `dbulk` by exclusion.
 Default: `false`.

-## Lower level options

-These will probably never be set by the user, unless if dealing with some special system (large very large, or very low density system).
+The definition of `bulk_range` instead is highly encouraged.

 `irefatom`: Integer, index of the reference atom in the solvent molecule used to compute the shell volumes and domain volumes in the Monte-Carlo